mayupatel/Python-Code/README.md

 # Python-Code

-All the Programming I lab work are posted in this Python-code repository.
+All the Python Programming codes are posted in this repository.